kaputnikGo/PilferShush_Scanner/README.md

 Test application for researching methods of discovering use of audio beacons.
 Added full passive and active jammers.
-Updating to match PilferShush Jammer app
+Updating to match PilferShush Jammer app.
-Adding checks for (ACR) Audio Content Recognition SDKs
+Adding checks for (ACR) Audio Content Recognition SDKs.

    vers.
 2.3.1
    - min API 18 (4.3)